Shrines and cultural destinations

 Saint-Maximin et la Sainte-Baume

 In the green heart of France, North of the Massif Central, Souvigny is a monastic city mixing art, culture and faith.
 In the 10th century, Aymar de Bourbon gave part of his land to the powerful Cluny abbey, hoping for the salvation of his soul.
 In 1008, the monastery was extended with a church and then a priory.
-The buildings have seen many improvements throughout the ages and today, the church of Souvigny is an impressive, 84m long structure.
-A remarkable example of Roman architecture, it is recognised as a “Great Site” of the Auvergne region.
+The buildings have seen many improvements throughout the ages and today, Souvigny is an impressive, 84m long structure.
+A remarkable example of Romanesque architecture, it is recognised as a “Great Site” of the Auvergne region.

-Amongst the plains and vineyards of Bourgogne, sitting on a rocky peak named “The Eternal Hill” stands the impressive Roman basilica of Sainte-Marie-Madeleine.
+Amongst the plains and vineyards of Bourgogne, sitting on a rocky peak named “The Eternal Hill” stands the impressive Romanesque basilica of Sainte-Marie-Madeleine.
 Restored in the 19th century, the basilica and the village of Vézelay below are both listed as UNESCO World Heritage Sites.
 In 1146, Bernard de Clairvaux preached here, urging a second crusade.
 The town was fortified and 44 years later, Philippe Auguste organised a rendez-vous with Richard the LionHeart to leave for a third crusade.
-The basilica holds relicas of Mary-Magdelene within its walls.
+The basilica holds relicas of Mary Magdelene within its walls.